-The share based compensation expense incurred for the nine months to 30 September 2022 was \$630,000, and \$981,000 for the comparative period in 2021.
-The expenses in the respective periods relate to the granting of options in 2021 and 2022.
-On 18 February 2021 38 million share options were granted, 21.5 million options were granted at an exercise price of GBP£0.08 and the remaining 16.5 million options at an exercise price of GBP£0.12, with one third vesting immediately, with an additional one third vesting on each subsequent anniversary with the options fully vested on 18 February 2023.
+On 18 February 2021 21.5 million options were granted at an exercise price of £0.08 and the remaining 16.5 million options at an exercise price of £0.12, with one third vesting immediately, with an additional one third vesting on each subsequent anniversary with the options fully vested on 18 February 2023.
 The options have an expiry date of 17 February 2026.

-On 10 September 2021 there was additional 3 million stock options granted at an exercise price of GBP£0.10, with one third vesting immediately, with an additional one third vesting on each subsequent anniversary with the options fully vested on 10 September 2023.
+On 10 September 2021 an additional 3 million stock options were granted at an exercise price of £0.10, with one third vesting immediately, with an additional one third vesting on each subsequent anniversary with the options fully vested on 10 September 2023.
 The options have an expiry date of 9 September 2026.

-On 6 June 2022 there were 16,250,000 stock options granted at an exercise price of GBP£0.15, with one third vesting immediately, with an additional one third vesting on each subsequent anniversary with the options fully vested on 6 June 2024.
+On 6 June 2022 16,250,000 stock options were granted at an exercise price of £0.15, with one third vesting immediately, with an additional one third vesting on each subsequent anniversary with the options fully vested on 6 June 2024.
 The Options have an expiry date of 5 June 2027.